With just a few simple ingredients, you can make this recipe for crunchy and refreshing Japanese Pickled Cucumbers to serve alongside your meal.

-Whole vegetables are fermented in a mixture of roasted rice bran (the hard outer skin of rice that is removed when polishing the rice grain), salt, kombu, and other ingredients for anywhere from a day to several months.
-The pickles are crisp, salty and tangy.
+Whole vegetables are fermented in a mixture of roasted rice bran (the hard outer skin of rice that is removed when polishing the rice grain), salt, kombu, and other ingredients from a day to several months.
+The pickles are crisp, salty, and tangy.

 Sake Lees (kasuzuke 粕漬け)

-Pickles preserved in a mixture of sake lees (the yeast mash that is left over after filtering sake), salt, sugar and mirin ranging from several days to several years.
-The pickles have the strong alcohol flavor and smell especially when it’s pickled for a long time.
+Pickles preserved in a mixture of sake lees (the yeast mash that is left over after filtering sake), salt, sugar, and mirin ranging from several days to several years.
+The pickles have a strong alcohol flavor and smell especially when it’s pickled for a long time.

 Soy Sauce (shoyuzuke 醤油漬け)

-Pickles are preserved in soy sauce based marinade and has various flavors.
-Some are light color and crispy texture while others are dark color with salty and sweet taste.
+Pickles are preserved in soy sauce-based marinade and have various flavors.
+Some are light colors with crispy texture while others are dark colors with a salty and sweet taste.
 Fukujinzuke (relishes served with Japanese curry) is one example of shoyuzuke.

 Vinegar (suzuke 酢漬け)